amadeus4dev/data-collection/README.md

 - `Flight Choice Prediction`, `Flight Delay Prediction` and `Airport On-time Performance` APIs have no data restrictions in test.

-- `On Demand Flight Status` contains cached data with [no real-time updates](data/ondemandflightstatus.md).
+- `On Demand Flight Status` contains a copy of live data at a given time and real-time updates are not supported.
+Check out the [differences between test and production](data/ondemandflightstatus.md) environment.

 ## Hotel